 On your application, you will indicate whether you would like an ACT/SAT score considered in the review of your application.
 Once you submit your application, your decision is final and cannot be amended, with the exception for test access or cancellation circumstances.
 An applicant who originally indicated the intent to submit a test score, but can no longer take the exam and therefore can not complete their application, can request to change their original answer to this question by completing an amendment form.

 This change is in response to the challenge of scheduling standardized tests due to the COVID-19 pandemic.
-At this time, it is a temporary policy change for 2021 admission.
+At this time, it is a temporary policy change for 2021 and 2022 admission.

-During summer 2020, the Office of Undergraduate Education will be continuing its analysis of standardized tests and their role in admissions on the Twin Cities campus.
+Over the next year, the Office of Undergraduate Education will be continuing its analysis of standardized tests and their role in admissions on the Twin Cities campus.
 This review includes examining educational literature, benchmarking of peer institutions, and considerations of the impact on rankings, student success, and diversity for a "no test required" approach to admissions in the future.
-When the results of this analysis are ready and we have made an informed decision, we will communicate this to future applicants.
+When the results of this analysis are ready and we have made an informed decision about our applications beyond 2022, we will communicate this to future applicants.